 Loess Hills | Permaculture | museum | Director's Journal | newsletters

 broadcast on Iowa Public Radio in June 2009

 Nekoda Farm | River Woods Farm

 Organic Producers Co-op MORIVA

 associated partner projects

-TRACES of Green is an educational and service project that uses the history of European settlement in the Upper Midwest’s Loess Hills as a context from which to project, explore and work towards more livable possible futures.
-It measures those scenarios against the instructive timeline of earlier experiences.
-Informed by lessons of the past, we boldly face present crises as we build more humane, nature-sustaining lives, as individuals and as enduring communities.
-To succeed, we tap deeper, more fulfilling values and craft new narratives through which to see ourselves and the world.
+TRACES of Green was an educational and service project that used the history of European settlement in the Upper Midwest’s Loess Hills as a context from which to project, explore and work towards more livable possible futures.
+It measured those scenarios against the instructive timeline of earlier experiences.
+Informed by lessons of the past, we boldly strove to face present crises as we attempted to build more humane, nature-sustaining lives, as individuals and as enduring communities.
+To succeed, we tried to tap deeper, more fulfilling values and craft new narratives through which to see ourselves and the world.